 Write your Centre number, candidate number and name on all the work you hand in.
-Write in dark blue or black pen.

 You may use an HB pencil for any diagrams or graphs.
 Do not use staples, paper clips, glue or correction fluid.
+DO NOT WRITE IN ANY BARCODES.

-Answer all the questions.
 Give non-exact numerical answers correct to 3 significant figures, or 1 decimal place in the case of angles in degrees, unless a different level of accuracy is specified in the question.
 The use of an electronic calculator is expected, where appropriate.
 You are reminded of the need for clear presentation in your answers.